flotiq/flotiq-cli/README.md

 This command will export Content Objects from the given Content Type to an MS Excel file in .xlsx format.

 **Parameters**
-* `ctdName` - API name of Content Type Definition you wish to export,
+* `ctdName` - API name of Content Type Definition you wish to export
 * `filePath` - the directory to which the xlsx file is to be saved.
-Type in "." if you want to save the file inside the current directory,
+Type in "." if you want to save the file inside the current directory
-* `flotiqApiKey` - API key to your Flotiq account with read permission.
+* `flotiqApiKey` - API key to your Flotiq account with read permission

 **Flags**
-* `--limit=[number]` or `--l=[number]` - number of Content Objects to export counting from the top row, default: 10.000,
+* `--limit=[number]` or `--l=[number]` - number of Content Objects to export counting from the top row, default: 10000
-* `--hideResults` or `--hr` - information about the export process will not appear in the console.
+* `--hideResults` or `--hr` - information about the export process will not appear in the console

 ### Import data to Flotiq from MS Excel